 Vehicle glass must not have breaks.
 Glass in the front, rear, and side windows directly to the right and left of the driver must not have cracks that impair or distort the driver's vision.
 The windshield must be free of damage (except for scratches or chips) in that part of the windshield located in the driver's view.
-Cracks outside the driver's view that are over 6 in (150 mm) in diameter, star-shaped fractures over 1 in (25 mm) in diameter, and any conditions concerning glass breaks or cracks cited in the 190-1 will be determined to obstruct the driver's visibility and will cause the POV to be rejected.
+Cracks outside the driver's view that are over one (1) inch (25 mm) in diameter, star-shaped fractures over 1/2 inch (12.7 mm) in diameter, and any conditions concerning glass breaks or cracks cited in AER 190-1 will be determined to obstruct the driver's visibility and will cause the POV to be rejected.

 9. Windshield Wiper/Washer System

 Wipers not operating.
 Wiper blade missing or obviously defective.
 Washers not operating adequately.

 10. ABS/Airbag Lights